-Description: Adult Morphology: A medium-sized bright green frog with enlarged toe pands and lateral white stripes extending back from the eye.
+Adults are medium-sized bright green frog with enlarged toe pads and lateral white stripes extending back from the eye.
 These stripes are sometimes absent or reduced.
-Green treefrogs are capable of dramatic color changes from green to dull brown depending on the temperature and background they are on.
+Green Treefrogs are capable of dramatic color changes from green to dull brown depending on the temperature and background they are on.
 Dorsal yellow spots are present on some individuals.
 Green Treefrogs reach an adult length of 1-2 in (20-50 mm) snout-vent length.

-Eggs: Green treefrogs deposit 500-1,000 eggs in a firm, gelatinous mass attached to aquatic vegetation at the surface of the water.
+Green Treefrogs deposit 500-1,000 eggs in a firm, gelatinous mass attached to aquatic vegetation at the surface of the water.
 A medium-sized, greenish tadpole that grows to around 1-2 in (20-50 mm).
 The tail fin has little pigmentation.

 Conant, R. and J. T .
 Collins.
 1998.
 Reptiles and Amphibians of Eastern and Central North America.
 Third Edition, Expanded.
 Houghton Mifflin, New York, NY.

 Freed, A. N. 1980.
 Prey Selection and Feeding Behavior of the Green Treefrog (Hyla cinerea).
 Ecology 61:461-465.

 Garton, J. S. and R. A. Brandon.
 1975.
 Reproductive Ecology of the Green Treefrog, Hyla cinerea, in Southern Illinois (Anura: Hylidae).
-Herpetologica 31.2:150-161.
+Herpetologica 31:150-161.

 King, R. B., S. Hauff, and J. B. Phillips.
 1994.
 Physiological Color Change in the Green Treefrog: Responses to Background Brightness and Temperature.
-Copeia 2:422-432.
+Copeia 1994:422-432.

 Lodato, M. J., N. J. Engbrecht, S. Klueh-Mundy, and Z. Walker.
 2014.
 The Green Treefrog, Hyla cinerea (Schneider), in Indiana.
 Proceedings of the Indiana Academy of Science 123:179-195.

 Lodato, M .J.
 2013.
 Hyla cinerea.
 Green Treefrog.
 Geographic distribution.
-Herpetological Review 44(1):103.
+Herpetological Review 44:103.

 Lodato, M. J. and N. M. Gordon.
 2013.
 Hyla cinerea.
 Green Treefrog.
 Geographic distribution.
-Herpetological Review 44(4):621.
+Herpetological Review 44:621.

 Lodato, M. J., S. Kramer, and J. Horton.
 2004.
 Hyla cinerea.
 Green Treefrog.
 Geographic distribution.
-Herpetological Review 35(3):281.
+Herpetological Review 35:281.

 Walker, Z., N. Engbrecht, and R. Schmitt.
 2004.
 Hyla cinerea.
 Green Treefrog.
 Geographic distribution.
-Herpetological Review 37(1):100.
+Herpetological Review 37:100.